 Open to the public • Free to attend

-Spring Photo Courses
+Summer Photo Courses

-Precautions will be implemented to guard against COVID-19: enrollment is limited to 4 participants per class; physical distancing of two meters will be maintained; and face-masks will be required, as per Nova Scotia public health measures.
+Precautions will be implemented to guard against COVID-19: enrollment is limited to 4 participants per in-person class; physical distancing of two meters will be maintained; and face-masks will be required, as per Nova Scotia public health measures.

 Full details are provided on the PhotoWorkshops.ca website.